aibasel/lab/README.rst

 Lab and Downward Lab
 ====================

-**Lab** is a Python package for running code on a large set of benchmarks.
-Experiments can be conducted on a single machine or on a cluster.
+**Lab** is a Python package for evaluating code on benchmark sets.
+Experiments can run on a single machine or on a computer cluster.
 The package also contains code for parsing results and creating reports.
-Currently, Lab and Downward Lab are distributed together.

 The **Downward Lab** Python package facilitates running experiments for the `Fast Downward <http://www.fast-downward.org>`_ planning system.
 It uses the generic experimentation package **Lab**.
+Currently, Lab and Downward Lab are distributed together.

 **Code**: https://github.com/aibasel/lab